Lesson 26: Ornamentation Basics — Grace Notes

 Ornament is not decoration.
 It is melody made local.

 A grace note is a small note that decorates a larger one.
-There are two kinds you will see often: the appoggiatura (a long lean before the main note, taking half its value) and the acciaccatura (a crushed, instantaneous flash before the main note).
-Both are written as small notes with stems — the slash through the stem distinguishes the acciaccatura.
+The appoggiatura is a long lean taking half the main note's value; the acciaccatura is a crushed, instantaneous flash.
+A slash through the small note's stem marks the acciaccatura.

 Appoggiatura — a lean

-The appoggiatura takes half the value of the note it ornaments.
-A grace note before a quarter actually plays as two eighths: the grace, then the main note.
+The appoggiatura takes half the value of the note it ornaments: a grace before a quarter plays as two eighths.
 It is a leaning dissonance that resolves.

 Play this as A-G, A-G — each grace eighth followed by an eighth on the written note.